 After you’ve seen the property and you decide you’d like to rent it, the next step is submitting an Application, which the leasing assistant should have on site.
 Applications are also available at our office as well as through email.
 Please note that we will not accept an application from you until you or a representative for you has looked at the property.

 The application fee of $40 is non-refundable.
 The security deposit, including animal deposit (if applicable) is due upon lease signing.
 Rent is due upon move in.

-We are unable to move forward with the approval process without all three parts
+We are unable to move forward with the approval process without all parts of the application, especially:

 - Finished, signed & dated application

 - Application fee

 We look at three main areas when processing an application: